matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/005 Diffie Hellman and RSA.md

 	This creates a problem in PKI because one person may have different keys/certificates.
 *Authority*
 - Is CA the main authority?
+	- We see this more in smaller organizations and hierarchies.
 	-